The Cartels and Leniency Review: Belgium

 During the dawn raid, the undertaking can be assisted by one or more attorneys or other counsel.
 It is advisable to have one attorney present per inspector so that the whereabouts and investigations of inspectors can be monitored closely.
 Inspectors are not required to await the arrival of the attorney.

 The inspectors are authorised to make copies of documents and to seize them by affixing seals to ensure that they will not be removed for the duration of the inspection.
 The seizure cannot be maintained for more than 72 hours in premises other than those of the undertakings.

 Correspondence with external counsel and with in-house counsel who are members of the Belgian Institute of In-house Counsel benefits from legal professional privilege (LPP) under Belgian law.

 The BCA's guidelines for inspections outline certain rules for searches conducted in both a paper-based and a digital environment.
 Paper documents are selected manually and copied.
-Digital documents may be searched using built-in (keyword) search tools or the BCA's own dedicated software or hardware (forensic IT tools), and data copied on separate storage media.
-If needs be, the data so selected are divided into three categories, and kept or stored accordingly in documents:
+Digital documents may be searched using built-in (keyword) search tools or the BCA's own dedicated software or hardware (forensic IT tools), and data copied to separate storage media.
+If need be, the data so selected are divided into three categories and kept or stored accordingly in documents:

 - data that the undertaking does not contest are within the scope of the inspection as defined in the order of the competition prosecutor, and for which it does not claim LPP;